iotaledger/iota-wiki/content/tutorials/single-page-tutorials/setup_iota-js_for_development.md

-# New Tutorial - How to Set Up Iota.JS for Development
+# How to Set Up Iota.JS for Development

 :::info